kai13xd/Freighter/README.md

 # How do install?
 Simply install using `pip` on your console of choice:

-Windows:
-`py -m pip install freighter`
+* Windows: `py -m pip install freighter`

-Unix & Such:
-`python3 -m pip install freighter`
+* Unix & Such: `python3 -m pip install freighter`

-It should just install all of the necessary dependencies.
-It better..
+Dependencies should automatically be downloaded from PyPi.
+## Optionals
+* [Window's Terminal](https://github.com/microsoft/terminal): It's a nice command-line manager that looks modern, has tabs, and support of emoji unicode characters. ✨
+* [VSCode](https://code.visualstudio.com/): My go to code editor.
+Supports Intellisense and it's what I exclusively use.
+It's got a huge list of extensions that make coding a breeze.

 # What next?
 Next just create a `build.py` inside your work directory and import the `Project` class.

-Freighter does it's best to automatically fetch include and source directories so that you don't have to worry about passing those arguments to the compiler.
+>🛎️NOTE:  Freighter does it's best to fetch include and source folders found in the root folder.
+All source files found will be auto-imported into the project for compilation.

 # Example build.py
 Better documentation will come.. when I feel like it.